AVAnnotate/documentation/pages/QuickStart.md

 ## Step 1: Log into AVAnnotate with your GitHub credentials and create a new project

-Navigate to the [AVAnnotate application](https://avannotate.netlify.app/) and sign in with your GitHub credentials, or create a new GitHub [GitHub](https://github.com/join) account by providing a username, email address, and password.
+Navigate to the [AVAnnotate application](https://avannotate.netlify.app/) and sign in with your GitHub credentials, or create a new [GitHub](https://github.com/join) account by providing a username, email address, and password.

 Select “Add,” and input information about the new project, including the project title, description, language, a URL “slug,” and collaborators.